2013 "FRV" Pinot Noir

-From our mountain vineyard that overlooks the Sonoma Coast in the Fort Ross-Seaview American Viticultural Area, Fort Ross Vineyard & Winery produces limited quantities of single vineyard, Estate grown, cool-climate Pinot Noir, Chardonnay and Pinotage.
+From our mountain vineyard that overlooks the Sonoma Coast in the Fort Ross-Seaview American Viticultural Area, Fort Ross Vineyard & Winery produces limited quantities of single vineyard, Estate grown, cool-climate Pinot Noir, Chardonnay, and Pinotage.
 With spectacular views of the Pacific Ocean less than one mile away, the vineyard is divided into 32 separate blocks, one-half to two acres in size, that range in elevation from 1700 down to 1200 feet above sea level.
-Owners, Lester and Linda Schwartz with their small crew began preparing the 52 acre vineyard in 1994.
+Owners, Lester and Linda Schwartz with their small crew began preparing the 52-acre vineyard in 1994.
 It took them 4 years of preparation before they could begin planting.
 The year 2000 marked the first vintage from the Fort Ross Vineyard.

 90 Points - Jeb Dennuck, June 2018

 The 2013 Pinot Noir FRV Fort Ross Vineyard sports a ruby color as well as an open knit, ready-to-go bouquet of dried cherries, tobacco, menthol, and dried herbs.
-It's pretty, medium-bodied, rounded, and supple, with an evolved style ideal for drinkning over the coming 4-5 years.
+It's pretty, medium-bodied, rounded, and supple, with an evolved style ideal for drinking over the coming 4-5 years.

 Now already five years old, this complex version of a cool-climate PN is at an early peak of drinkability, but its gorgeous structure (13.8% alcohol) will help it to improve for at least another 5-8.
 Raspberry compote, blackberry, rose petals, tea, and even a hint of dried tangerine mark the dramatic aroma, and the structure is handsome since acid holds it all together without any tartness.